cilium/cilium/Documentation/architecture.rst

 routable.
 It is strongly recommended to specify a public prefix owned by the user using the ``--node-addr`` option.

-If no node address is specified, Cilium will try and generate a unique node prefix by using the first global scope IPv4 address as a 32 bit node identifier, e.g. ``f00d:0:0:0:<ipv4-address>::/96``.
+If no node address is specified, Cilium will try to generate a unique node prefix by using the first global scope IPv4 address as a 32 bit node identifier, e.g. ``f00d:0:0:0:<ipv4-address>::/96``.
 Within that ``/96`` prefix, each node will independently allocate addresses for local containers.